Itamichan/vintage-earrings/README.md

     * [react-device-detect](https://www.npmjs.com/package/react-device-detect) - used for conditional rendering of content depending on which type of device the user has.
     * [reactstrap](https://reactstrap.github.io/) - used for layout and styling of different elements.
     * [react-fontawesome](https://github.com/FortAwesome/react-fontawesome) - used for icons.
-    * [Google Fonts](https://fonts.google.com/) - used for the Nightshade and Open Sans fonts.
+    * [Google Fonts](https://fonts.google.com/) - used for the Lobster Two and Source Sans Pro fonts.
     * [react-notify-toast](https://www.npmjs.com/package/react-notify-toast) - used to inform the user on success or failure of certain actions.
     * [jwt-decode](https://www.npmjs.com/package/jwt-decode) - used to decode the jwt token on the client's side.
     * [Availity reactstrap Validation](https://availity.github.io/availity-reactstrap-validation/) - used for form validation.

 * **Back-End**
-     * [flask](https://flask.palletsprojects.com/en/1.1.x/) - used for creation of the web framework
+     * [django](https://www.djangoproject.com/) - used for creation of the web framework.
      * [gunicorn](https://gunicorn.org/) - used for our workers for Heroku.
      * [pyJWT](https://pyjwt.readthedocs.io/en/latest/) - used for creation of Authentication Token on Login.
-     * [dataclasses](https://docs.python.org/3/library/dataclasses.html) - python classes to store states.
-     * [requests](https://requests.readthedocs.io/en/master/) - allows us to do HTTP requests in python.
-     * [SendGrid](https://app.sendgrid.com/) - we consumed the SendGrid API in order to send welcome and offer emails to the users.
      * [APIDOC](https://apidocjs.com/) - used to create API documentation for our back-end
+     * [dj-database-url](https://pypi.org/project/dj-database-url/) - used for the database url parsing.
+     * [stripe](https://stripe.com/) - used for the payment flow.
+     * [django-storages](https://django-storages.readthedocs.io/en/latest/#) and [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) - for storing django static files.
+     * [pika](https://pika.readthedocs.io/en/stable/) - python package that allowed to use [RabbitMQ](https://www.rabbitmq.com/)

 * **Database**
     * [psycopg2](https://pypi.org/project/psycopg2/) - python library for PostgreSQL.